pip-services/pip-services-docs/content/en/python/rpc/services/http_endpoint.md

 ### Description

-The HttpEndpoint class allows you to crete HTTP endpoints.
+The HttpEndpoint class allows you to create HTTP endpoints.

 Important points